Large Scale Visual Food Recognition: Food-2K Dataset

 \textbf{Collecting Food Images. }For each category from the constructed vocabulary, we aggregated food images based on its mapping $M$ and then used these aggregated images to retrieve more images from unlabeled ones of $S_{o}$ to enlarge this dataset.
 Fig.~\ref{Data_Collection_example}~(b) shows an example.
 The images with the labels from the food category ``Tom yum kung'' can be obtained.
 An ideal method is to clean up these candidate images via strict manual check.
 However, it is impractical for huge number of candidate images.
 Therefore, we cleaned up these candidate images via visual retrieval: for each food category, we similarly chose representative images (10 in our setting) and obtained their averaged visual features extracted from Inception-ResNet V2 as its visual description.
 Then we computed the visual similarity between it and its candidate images, and removed ones with low similarity.
 To ensure better diversity of food images and lower bias produced from visual retrieval with certain deep network in Food2K, we adopted the relatively lower threshold and for the images within this threshold, different sampling proportions are set according to their different visual similarity range.
 Different thresholds can be used for different networks to ensure the low bias, and the dependence on certain feature extraction networks is thus small\footnote{Please refer to image samples from some categories via \url{http://123.57.42.89/FoodProject.html}.}.
+In addition, the original images in the Meituan website are from different sources.
+For example, the final constructed dataset includes not only food images from merchants, but also self-made food images taken by users themselves.
+Another way to ensure the diversity is that we aggregated food images based on the label-images mapping.
+Each category is from various original labels belonging to the same food, making more diversity of aggregated food images for the fine-grained semantic difference.
+For example, the corresponding images with the following food label set \{Spaghetti with Seafood, Italian seafood spaghetti, Angel seafood spaghetti\} are attached into the final category label ‘Seafood Spaghetti’.

 \textbf{Annotating Food Images.} After initial food image collection, we conducted exact duplicate removal.
 To further build such a high-quality dataset, all the images were finally evaluated by the professional data annotation and quality inspection team.
 These annotators are divided into two groups.
 For each category, we first obtain some groundtruth images from Wikipedia or encyclopedic items.
 Based on these reference images, the first group conducted the annotation for each category via removing unqualified images, such as unclear ones, and ones with food parts occluded.
 Fig.~\ref{different_forms} illustrated different types of unqualified images.
 Note that all the images in Food2K have a single dish label, since our primary goal is to provide the basic large-scale food recognition benchmark to support more complex food-relevant vision tasks.
 The second group then carried out the inspection for each image from this category to ensure that the rate of data qualification reaches 99\%.
 Otherwise, the images belonging to this category should be re-annotated.
 Through the iterative annotation and multiple inspection, the high-quality Food2K dataset is finally built with 2,000 classes and 1,036,564 images.